Banco Itaú: History

-Banco Itaú began in 1945 under the name Banco Central de Crédito (Central Bank of Credit) and later changed its name to Banco Federal de Crédito (Federal Bank of Credit).
-In 1964, Banco Federal Itaú S.A. merged Banco Federal de Crédito and Banco Itaú, a rural bank belonging to a group originated in Itaú de Minas, in Minas Gerais state.
-Later that decade, Banco Itaú acquired Banco Sul Americano (1966) and Banco da América (1969).
+Banco Itaú traces its origins to 1945, when it was established as Banco Central de Crédito.
+It later adopted the name Banco Federal de Crédito.
+In 1964, Banco Federal de Crédito merged with Banco Itaú, a rural bank linked to a business group from Itaú de Minas, in the state of Minas Gerais, creating Banco Federal Itaú S.A."A trajetória do Banco Itaú" During the remainder of the decade, the bank expanded through the acquisitions of Banco Sul Americano (1966) and Banco da América (1969).

-In the 1970s, it merged with Banco Aliança in Rio de Janeiro (1973), Banco Português do Brasil (1974), and Banco União Comercial (1974).
-In 1979, it opened its first operations abroad with a representative office in New York City and a subsidiary in Buenos Aires.
+Throughout the 1970s, Banco Itaú continued its domestic expansion by incorporating Banco Aliança in Rio de Janeiro (1973), Banco Português do Brasil (1974) and Banco União Comercial (1974).
+In 1979, it began its international operations by opening a representative office in New York City and a subsidiary in Buenos Aires.